OlesyaAI/Emotion_Detector/README.md

 If you are currently enrolled in the course, I encourage you to complete the lab exercises independently to maximize your learning experience.

 # Changes commited: 11/29/2024
-# Task 1: Create an emotion detection application using the Watson NLP library (see emotion_detection.py file for code)
+# TASK 1: CREATE AN EMOTION DETECTION APPLICATION USING THE WATSON NLP LIBRARY (SEE THE emotion_detection.py FILE FOR CODE)

 # For this project,  the Emotion Predict function of the Watson NLP Library is used
 # Note that the text_to_analyze is being used as a variable that holds the actual written text that needs to be analyzed.